26 Questions to Ask Instead of “How Was Your Day?”

 - What was for lunch?

-- If you had the BEST LUNCH EVER, what would be in it?
+- If you could have the BEST LUNCH EVER, what would you eat?

 - Where did you sit for lunch today?